 The Hunter Water that exists today has had a long and rich history from its humble beginnings in the 1880s when water was first delivered to Newcastle from a temporary pumping station on the Hunter River at Oakhampton.

 The constitution of the first Board was approved in 1892 and New South Wales' second water authority was born.
 We are governed under the State Owned Corporations Act 1989 and in 1992 the Hunter District Water Board was corporatised under the Hunter Water Act 1991 and began trading as it is known today - Hunter Water Corporation.

 This year marks Hunter Water's 125th anniversary, 18 July 2017 from when the Act was first introduced.

-From 5 September until 29 October visitors will have the opportunity to see our dams, pipelines and treatment facilities from a new perspective, and engage with stories about how their construction has enabled our region to go from a fledging coal mining settlement, to industrial powerhouse, to diverse regional economy.
+Visitors will have the opportunity to see our dams, pipelines and treatment facilities from a new perspective, and engage with stories about how their construction has enabled our region to go from a fledging coal mining settlement, to industrial powerhouse, to diverse regional economy.

 The exhibit will also highlight Hunter Water's people, with 'The Board' once being the region's second largest employer.
 Visitors will learn about changes employees have made over the years, current trends in water and sewerage technologies and the next steps for Hunter Water.